Charlotte Godber

 Overview

-Charlotte is well regarded as an approachable and empathetic advocate with a professional and realistic approach.
+Charlotte is an approachable and highly intelligent advocate with a professional and realistic approach.
 In court Charlotte has a reputation as an impressive jury advocate with excellent judgement and a confident, persuasive manner.

-Charlotte is a conscientious and scrupulously fair prosecutor.
+Charlotte is also well regarded as a conscientious and scrupulously fair prosecutor.
 Her meticulous preparation and engagement with the issues early on in a case make her a highly effective Crown advocate.

 Charlotte also has Court of Appeal experience including receiving instructions from the Registrar.